 We believe that our use of television images passes the “Four Factor Fair Use Test” that encapsulates the main provisions of Section 107.
 Moreover, we believe that the arguments made in favor of fair use in Kristin Thompson’s “Fair Usage Publication of Film Stills” should also apply here.

 However, we do not wish to infringe upon any copyrights.
 If you are a copyright holder and you believe our use of an image infringes upon your copyright, please notify us and we will immediately remove that image from TVCrit.com:

 J/Creative Media Department

 The University of Alabama

 Tuscaloosa, AL 35487

 No text, images, or video/sound on TVCrit.com may be reproduced for commercial purposes.
 However, educational and other non-commercial uses are permitted, if proper attribution is given.
 Please see the Creative Commons License for details.

-Aside from stills taken from TV programs, all TVCrit.com material is copyright © 1994-2011 by Jeremy G. Butler and Routledge, the publisher of Television: Critical Methods and Applications, for which TVCrit.com is the author’s companion Website.
+Aside from stills taken from TV programs, all TVCrit.com material is copyright © 1994-2018 by Jeremy G. Butler and Routledge, the publisher of Television: Visual Storytelling and Screen Culture, for which TVCrit.com is the author’s companion Website.